Rockoban420/Rockoban420/README.md

 - 🔭 I graduated the UC Berkeley Coding Bootcamp and now im teaching myself web design and animations.
 My main area of expertise is the MEARN stack with React and graphQL

-- 🌱 I’m currently working for an early stage startup parenteai.com as a Front End Developer
+- 🌱 I’m currently working for an early stage startup parenteai.com as a Front End Developer.
+I was also hired as a Instructional Specialist at the UC Berkeley Coding Bootcamp by 2U

 - 📫 How to reach me: My email address is lautaro.avellaneda@gmail.com